 Over the last few years, the American Mountain Guides Association has reflected on diversity, equity, and inclusion (DEI) within our association, recognizing areas of growth and creating an action plan.
 One of our key focuses is creating accessibility to our courses through various initiatives like the women’s Single Pitch Instructor Course and women’s Rock Guide Course.
 We recognize the need to serve larger communities and have worked to secure partners that share this vision.
 With the support of Eddie Bauer, we have launched an Alpine Skills Course that will serve historically underrepresented communities within the American Mountain Guides Association.

 This course is the entry-level program in both the AMGA Alpine and Ski Disciplines and will open doors for future guides.
-The five day course will run from August 12-16, 2019 in Washington state, taught by Instructor Team members Forest McBrian and Erica Engle (American Mountain Guides/IFMGA Guides).
-The application opens April 10th, deadline is May 5th, 2019.
+The five day course will run *TBD in Washington state, taught by Instructor Team members Forest McBrian and Erica Engle (American Mountain Guides/IFMGA Guides). *course dates are still being confirmed due to COVID 19

-3. The application deadline for participants is May 5th, 2019.
+The application is CURRENTLY OPEN, application deadline is May 24th.

 This course is for anyone who does not fall into a dominant group at the AMGA.
 Historically women, people of color, LGBTQ2IA+, and people with various underrepresented identities have faced barriers to entering careers as guides and instructors.
 We would like to support underrepresented communities to pursue guide training and education at the AMGA.
 The following are required in order to apply for the course: